ScaledMarkets/bddloadgen/README.md

-An inverse cumulative distribution function (ICDF), aka [quantile function](https://en.wikipedia.org/wiki/Quantile_function), typically represented as F<sup>-1</sup>, is the value at which the probability of the random variable is less than or equal to a given probability.
+An inverse cumulative distribution function (ICDF), aka [quantile function](https://en.wikipedia.org/wiki/Quantile_function), typically represented as F<sup>-1</sup>, is the value at which the probability of a random variable is less than or equal to a given probability.

 Given,